A4EVR/A4EVR-Pool/orcfax/monitoring/README.md

 ## 2. Configure Prometheus

 Prometheus stores its config in `/etc/prometheus/prometheus.yml`.

+    sudo nano /etc/prometheus/prometheus.yml

-It has one scrape_configs: section that lists all jobs.
-If you installed via apt, you’ll see something like:
+There is one scrape_configs section that lists all jobs.
+If a fresh install, you’ll see something like:

 ```bash
 scrape_configs: